 On the other hand, External Economies of Scale are the external factors that affect the cost of production per unit.
 The External Economies of Scale are the factors that reduce the cost of production.
 Unlike internal Economies of Scale, the External Economies of scale cannot be controlled by the organisation.
 They include factors like the availability of highly skilled labour, tax reductions, partnerships, etc. any factor that can reduce the cost of production per unit.

 Technical Economies of Scale: This occurs when an organisation invests in modern technology which helps in lowering the cost of production.
 It enables an organisation to produce a large number of goods in a lesser period.

 Financial Economies of Scale: This occurs when large organisations take a loan with a low rate of interest.
 The banks easily give them loans since they have good credibility.

-Managerial Economies of Scale: This occurs when large organisations employ people with a special skill set which helps to maximize the profits of the organisation like an accountant or manager.
+Managerial Economies of Scale: This occurs when large organisations employ people with a special skill set that helps to maximize the profits of the organisation like an accountant or manager.

 Marketing Economies of Scale: This occurs when large organisations increase their budget.
-They can then spread their market by setting up branches or buy more raw materials in bulks with lesser price.
+They can then spread their market by setting up branches or buying more raw materials in bulk at a lower price.

 It has also highlighted that in several industrial areas there exist several enterprises with varying sizes and organizational structures.
 This conflict, among the actual data and the conceptual opposition among economies of scale and competitiveness, has been termed the ‘Cournot dilemma’.
 Whereas the study is expanded, including the issues involving the growth of information and the structuring of interactions, it is possible to infer that economies of scale do not necessarily result in dominance.
 In reality, the comparative benefits resulting from the growth of the firm's competencies and from the administration of dealings with suppliers and consumers might offset those supplied by the scale.
 Thereby it neutralizes the inclination to a monopoly implicit in economies of scale.